etruel/wpematico/readme.txt

 * Added 'convert character encoding to UTF-8' feature.
 * Some tweaks in back-compatibility of campaigns.
 * Some tweaks in helps of campaign.
+* Fixed issue on 'Copy the permalink from the source' feature.

 = 1.8.5 Dec 4, 2017 =
 * Added 'Start Campaigns' and 'Stop Campaigns' on the bulk actions of Campaigns list.